quickapps/cms/plugins/Search/README.rst

 Generic engine uses by default ``LIKE`` SQL-statements when searching trough index, this should be enough for small sized web sites.
-However, for large websites fulltext index is recommended in order to improve search speed, you can enable fulltext search by simply creating a ``fulltext index`` for the ``words`` column of the ``search_datasets``.
+However, for large websites ``fulltext`` index is recommended in order to improve search speed, you can enable fulltext search by simply creating a ``fulltext index`` for the ``words`` column of the ``search_datasets``.

+NOTE: This feature is currently supported for MySQL databases only.